scummvm/scummvm/doc/docportal/using_scummvm/global_settings.rst

 _`Graphics tab`
 ---------------

 Use the graphics tab to change how games look when they are played.
+For more information including comprehensive explanation of the graphics settings, see the :doc:`../advanced_options/graphics` page.

 ,,,,,,,